Anderson localization of a Rydberg electron: Thermodynamic limit

-Now, we are in a position to factor out an overall $\nu$-dependence such that the matrix elements $H_{qq'}$, for fixed $R$ and $M(\nu)$, are independent of $\nu$.
-Taking advantage of the infinite series of Rydberg levels, the thermodynamic limit of a Rydberg atom {is realized with} $\nu\to\infty$.
-In Fig.~\ref{fig:energies} we illustrate this analysis for $R = 1$.
-Fig.~\ref{fig:energies} (a) shows the angular dependence of the trilobite state for three different $\nu$ values.
-The appropriately scaled eigenspectra, shown in Fig.~\ref{fig:energies}(b) for $\nu\in[30,500]$, are independent of $\nu$.
-Here, we have shown the eigenspectra for periodic and disordered scatterer arrangements, {where} disorder was introduced by random variation in the radial positions of the scatterers.
+{We introduce disorder by randomly varying the positions of the scatterers, either shifting them radially off of the ring or perturbing the angles between them.
+While angle disorder results in anti-correlated off-diagonal disorder in the matrix elements $H_{qq'}$, radial disorder leads to uncorrelated on-site disorder and correlated off-diagonal disorder in $H_{qq'}$.
 The disorder scaling requires additional analysis since it is not clear \textit{a priori} that the disorder in position has the same $\nu$-dependence as the resulting disorder in the matrix elements.
 For example, although angular disorder leads to first-order energy disorder shifts with the same $\nu$-scaling for all considered $R$ values, in the $R = 1$ and $R = 0.5$ cases radial disorder leads to additional $\nu$-dependencies that must be removed by scaling the positional disorder with $\nu$.
 For $R = 1$ the radial disorder strength must be diminished as $\nu^{-2/3}$.
-These details are discussed further in Supplementary Section 6.
+These details are discussed further in Appendix \ref{sec:app:matrixel}.
+Fig.~\ref{fig:energies}(c) shows exemplary eigenspectra for weak radial disorder in the $R=1$ ring.} We used exact diagonalization to obtain the Rydberg composite's eigenspectrum, averaging over $\mathcal{N}=1000$ disorder realizations.